Qiu2023/cse15l-lab-reports/Jiaqiu Wu Lab report 3.md

 ### find -cmin:

-I think it's useful because `find -cmin` shows me all the files created in a specific folder in last n(n>=0) minutes.
-For example, if I created several files within an hour and I don't remember where they are.
+I think it's useful because `find -cmin` shows me all the files modified in a specific folder in last n(n>=0) minutes.
+For example, if I modified several files within an hour and I don't remember where they are.
 I can use this command to find them by setting n = 60, which will reveal the paths to all those files.

 Example 1:

 ```
-find written_2 -cmin -40
+find written_2 -mmin -40
-written_2/travel_guides/berlitz1
+written_2/travel_guides/berlitz2
-written_2/travel_guides/berlitz1/H
+written_2/travel_guides/berlitz2/California-History.txt
 ```

-Find all files created in last 40 minutes in "written_2" folder.
+Find all files modified in last 40 minutes in "written_2" folder.

 Source:[Link](https://sysaix.com/43-practical-examples-of-linux-find-command)

 Example 2:

 ```
-find written_2 -cmin -5
+find written_2 -mmin -5
 ```

-Find all files created in last 5 minutes in "written_2" folder.
+Find all files modified in last 5 minutes in "written_2" folder.

 Source:[Link](https://sysaix.com/43-practical-examples-of-linux-find-command)